Management Response

 In summary, the management agrees with the main findings and recommendations of the evaluation report and follow-up actions will be implemented.

-: Submitted
+: Approved

 Recommendation: A. During the next phase of the programme, put continued and deepened emphasis on getting data/evidence in filling the knowledge gaps and strengthening capacities and dialogue around the 3R, including putting emphasis on the integration of the private sector to introduce good practices such as job creation, market access, positive changes stemming from more favourable internal culture (motivation, creativity, productivity of staff, ability to attract new talent etc.) as possible entry points for strengthening childcare services and services, social protection, and basic infrastructure, promoting sharing of domestic and care work between men and women, creating more paid jobs in the care economy.
 B. After successfully delivering the 3R programme, it is recommended to create a 5R framework in the next phase.
 While this is ideal, some countries, such as Senegal and South Africa, lack the readiness.
 It is thus essential to strengthen the work on 3R in the next phase, building the business case and providing evidence that reducing and redistributing women's unpaid care can and will generate fiscal and employment gains, creating political buy-in and reforms before moving to the other 2Rs.
 C. Continue adopting participatory, innovative, and iterative approaches that are based on analysis and research into the root causes of gender inequality.
 D. Concerning Senegal, emphasis should be put to scaling up the intervention to different regions and undertaking the same kind of assessments and research studies to provide strong foundation of innovative solutions.